Herman J. Mankiewicz: Early life

 Mankiewicz was born in New York City in 1897.
 His parents were German-Jewish immigrants: his father, Franz Mankiewicz, was born in Berlin and emigrated to the U.S. from Hamburg in 1892.
-In New York he met his wife, Johanna Blumenau, a seamstress from the German-speaking Kurland region of Latvia.
+In New York he met his wife, Johanna Blumenau, a seamstress from the Kurland region of Latvia.
 The family lived first in New York, then moved to Wilkes-Barre, Pennsylvania, where Herman's father accepted a teaching position.
 In 1909, Herman's brother, Joseph L. Mankiewicz—who later became a successful writer, producer, and director—was born, and both boys and a sister, Erna, spent their childhood there.
 Census records indicate the family lived on Academy Street.

 Mankiewicz was described as a "bookish, introspective child who, despite his intelligence, was never able to win approval from his demanding father" who was known to belittle his achievements.
-The family moved to New York City in 1913, where Herman's father accepted a teaching position, at Stuyvesant High School, and Herman graduated from Columbia College in 1917 where he was the “Off-Hour” editor of the Columbia Spectator student newspaper.
+The family moved to New York City in 1913, where Herman's father accepted a teaching position, at Stuyvesant High School, and Herman graduated from Columbia College in 1917 where he was the “Off-Hour” editor of the Columbia Spectator student newspaper. and a member of the Philolexian Society.